Heraclius the Elder: Under Philippicus

 Theophylact indicates Philipiccus and Heraclius the Elder wintered together at Theodosiopolis.

 In spring 587, Philippicus was again ill, and unable to campaign in person.
-He assigned two thirds of his army to Heraclius the Elder and the remainder to generals Theodore and Andreas, and sent them to raid Persian territory.
+He assigned two-thirds of his army to Heraclius the Elder and the remainder to generals Theodore and Andreas, and sent them to raid Persian territory.
 Heraclius the Elder besieged an unnamed strong fort, using his siege engines day and night until it fell.
 After installing a garrison in the captured fort, Theophanes the Confessor reports that Heraclius the Elder proceeded to join General Theodore at the siege of Beioudaes, but this seems to be an error.
 Theophanes seems to have misunderstood the relevant passage of Theophylact which has Theodore and Andreas joining at that siege.

 In late 587, Philippicus planned to return to Constantinople, leaving Heraclius the Elder in charge of the army for the winter season.
 Heraclius the Elder took measures to restore discipline to the troops.
 According to Theophylact, "Heraclius inflicted penalties for desertion on the vagrants from the Roman force; and those who had bidden farewell to labour, and who were aimlessly wandering hither and thither, were converted to good sense by punishments."
 In early 588, Emperor Maurice (r.
 582–602) replaced Philippicus with Priscus.
 Philippicus wrote to Heraclius the Elder, ordering him to leave the army in the care of Narses and return to Armenia.
 But the same letters notified the soldiers of an imperial decree which reduced their pay by one-quarter.
 This led to a mutiny of the troops, who refused to follow Priscus' orders.
-The mutiny was only ended when the order was rescinded and Philippicus re-appointed as commander of the eastern army.
+The mutiny only ended when the order was rescinded and Philippicus was re-appointed as commander of the eastern army.